olatkem2/World_Football_Data/README.md

 1. I had to work on the profiles.yml file specifically for postgres.
 I was getting the credentials right but, I had to change METHOD to 'trust' in the hba.config file for psql via notepad and restart its postgresx64 services via run app(service.msc)
 2. Had issues with navigating the file directory of the profiles.yml file and dbt_project.yml file on the command line - I had to just brush CLI basics
+3. In dbt modelling, had to deal with data type conversion issues especially DATE type